Overview: How Apps Interact with PubSub+ Messaging Components

 In this section we'll take you on a tour of the PubSub+ event broker's messaging components, and explain at a high level how they make data move from producers to the event broker, and from the event broker to consumers.

 The PubSub+ event broker provides a foundation for multi-protocol and standards eventing including Solace Message Format (SMF), JMS1.1, MQTT3.11, REST, and AMQP1.0.
 As events move through the broker, they are translated from an ingress messaging protocol to an egress messaging protocol for each consumer receiving messages.
 Given the range of protocol support, it's important to keep in mind that each open source protocol your app might make use of adds its own twist on how the broker's messaging components operate.
-First we'll talk about how Solace's own SMF protocol works, and then we'll discuss variations introduced by others.
+First we'll talk about how the Solace SMF protocol works, and then we'll discuss variations introduced by others.

 On our tour, we'll look at how things operate from the perspective of your application.
 So, let's get started with SMF.